mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 secret/hcloud-token-hetznerdemo labeled
 ```

-After all variables are set correctly and the secret is created the `clusterctl` command can be used to create the Hetzner cluster manifest.
+After all variables are set correctly and the secret is created, the `clusterctl` command can be used to create the Hetzner cluster manifest.

 ```bash
 clusterctl generate cluster --infrastructure hetzner:v1.0.0-beta.0 \